If self-isolation isn't the time to light the fancy candle, when is?

 In the words of William Saroyan, “try to be alive.
 You will be dead soon enough.”

 Candle scents and fragrances expire, you know.
-Light the good candles tonight, spray the Chanel, eat your chipper off the good plates with the fancy cutlery and breathe deep.
+Things are bad enough without finding out the bloody Jo Malone candle has gone off.
+Light the good candles tonight, spray the Chanel, eat the banana bread you made to kill time off of the good plates with the fancy cutlery, open the fancy bottle you've been hoarding and breathe deep.
 You deserve to enjoy them.
-And if I catch you at the IMAGE Businesswoman of the Year Awards tonight, check out my So Kate’s.